onura46/twitch-tts/README.md

 Please ensure that you have the correct interpreter selected in your IDE.
 You should use the one that was installed in your virtual environment.

+To add a speaker, drop a short WAV for your speaker in `speakers/`, then add an entry to the `speakers` list in `main.py`.
+Make sure to add "speaker:" before the title of your wav file.

 Includes and modifies elements of https://github.com/DougDougGithub/TwitchPlays